Zabba Lindner And the Rhythm' Stix (Germany)

 Extra Ordinaire (1982)

 Obscure LP released on Sky records.
-The style is not known but considering that Zabba is a legendary "Krautrock" drummer and the fact that apart from drums and guitars, synthesizers are featured, chances are high that there's something of interest to EM fans as well.
+The style is not known but considering that Zabba is a legendary "krautrock" drummer and the fact that apart from drums and guitars, synthesizers are featured, chances are high that there's something of interest to EM fans as well.

 See also: Eschersheim, Christian von